 To avoid jumping to conclusions we need to:

-- check whether we are making any of the eight mistaken blink-of-an-eye decisions
+- check whether we are making any of the eight potential mis-blinks

 - pause and consider what other interpretations might also be possible

 - assess which ones are more likely

-- get clear on what outcome we want (and why), and then
+- get clearer on what outcome we want and why

 - assign resources and take actions to address our upsides and downsides

-We might still end up doing the same as before and the outcome might still be the same.
-But by following this approach we get clearer on what we really want and we give ourselves the best chance of achieving that.
+We might still end up doing the same things and the outcome might still be the same.
+But by following this approach we get clearer on what we really want and we give ourselves a higher chance of achieving it.